 Adipose transcriptome analysis reveals differential gene expression profiles in response to hypothyroidism in utero

 RNA-sequencing was undertaken on PAT samples from sham and TX fetuses at both 129 and 143 dGA and the distribution of gene expression was assessed initially by unbiased principal component analysis (PCA).
 Using the top 500 most variable genes, PCA showed distinct clustering of data based on treatment group (sham and TX) and common transcriptional profiles between gestational age within treatment groups (Supplementary Figure 1A).
 Genes associated with the effect of TX, defining the principal component 1 (PC1), explained 43.5% of the variance.
 These included LPL, ELOVL6, PLIN1, FBP2 and ADIPOQ (Supplementary Figure 1B).
 Genes associated with the effect of gestational age within each treatment group (principal component 2, PC2) explained 14.0% of the variance and included UCP1, DIO1, FABP3 and ADRA1A (Supplementary Figure 1C).
-Hierarchical clustering using the differentially expressed genes with a log2 fold change threshold of 3 and P < 0.05 confirmed that the transcriptome data from the sham and TX groups clustered apart (Supplementary Figure 1D).
+Hierarchical clustering heatmap using the 272 differentially expressed genes with an absolute log2 fold change threshold of 2 and padj < 0.05 confirmed that the transcriptome data from the sham and TX groups clustered apart (Supplementary Figure 1D).

-In total, 16142 genes were identified in the adipose samples from the annotated sheep genome.
-Of these, 5940 genes were differentially expressed between the sham and TX groups (36.8%, P-adjusted < 0.05).
+In total, 17622 genes were identified in the adipose samples from the annotated sheep genome.
+Of these, 5999 genes were differentially expressed between the Sham and TX groups (34.0%, padj < 0.05).
 When data from all animals were considered with an absolute log2 fold change ≥ 1, a total of 1472 genes were affected by hypothyroidism (768 up and 704 down-regulated by TX; Figure 2A) and 409 were affected by increasing gestational age (180 up, 229 down with increased gestational age; Figure 2B).
 When the data were analysed by age in each treatment group, the expression of 609 genes changed between 129 and 143 dGA in the sham fetuses (232 up, 377 down; Figure 2C), while this number was reduced to 174 in the TX fetuses over the same time period (86 up, 88 down; Figure 2D).
 When the data were analysed by treatment at each age, TX influenced the expression of more genes at 143 dGA (1576 total, 869 up, 707 down; Figure 2F) than at 129 dGA (1090 total, 625 up, 465 down; Figure 2E).
-Refer to Supplementary Figure 2: Intersection Plot?
+To compare transcriptomes between and among treatment and gestational age, we ran 5 comparisons, the results of which are summarised in the UpSet plot, (Supplementary Fig 2 A).
+Differentially expressed genes unique to each of the comparisons were also plotted (Supplementary Fig 2 B).

 Gene ontology and KEGG pathway analyses identify adipogenic, metabolic, thermogenic and hormone signalling processes influenced by hypothyroidism in utero

 A number of biological pathways were identified as enriched in PAT from TX fetuses.
-Of particular relevance, enriched KEGG pathways were associated with regulation of lipolysis; fatty acid synthesis and metabolism; insulin resistance; AMPK, FoxO and cAMP signalling; and signalling pathways for insulin, peroxisome proliferator-activated receptor (PPAR) and adipocytokines (Figure 3 A and Supplementary Figure 3).
-Biological process pathways over-represented in the gene ontology analysis included fatty acid metabolism and biosynthesis, and several aspects of thermogenesis and temperature regulation (Figure 3 B and Supplementary Figure 4).
-When the data were assessed by treatment and age, an additional number of enriched pathways were identified in TX fetuses at 129 dGA including apelin and thyroid hormone signalling pathways (Supplementary Figure 3) and lipid metabolism (Supplementary Figure 4).
+Of particular relevance, enriched KEGG pathways were associated with regulation of lipolysis; fatty acid synthesis and metabolism; insulin resistance; AMPK, FoxO and cAMP signalling; and signalling pathways for insulin, peroxisome proliferator-activated receptor (PPAR) and adipocytokines (Figure 3 A and Supplementary Figure 3) Biological process pathways over-represented in the gene ontology analysis included fatty acid metabolism and biosynthesis, and several aspects of thermogenesis and temperature regulation (Figure 3 B and Supplementary Figure 4) When the data were assessed by treatment and age, an additional number of enriched pathways were identified in TX fetuses at 129 dGA including apelin and thyroid hormone signalling pathways (Supplementary Figure 3) and lipid metabolism (Supplementary Figure 4).

 Hypothyroidism in utero activates adipose PPAR and insulin-IGF signalling